Men’s shirt collar styles guide with tailored suits and formal menswear looks

 This collar pairs well with standard neckties and structured suits.

 If you’re preparing for professional settings, this guide on business professional attire for men explains how to build a polished outfit.
+You may also find it helpful to understand the differences between a professional suit and a business suit when selecting shirts, collars, and accessories for workplace dress codes.

 The Spread Collar